ezotrank/opfwd/README.md

 1. Another opfwd server is already running
 2. A previous server didn't clean up properly.
 Remove the socket with `rm ~/.ssh/opfwd.sock`

-### Netcat Not Installed

-If you see `Error: 'nc' (netcat) is not installed`, follow the installation instructions provided in the error message to install netcat on your Linux system.

 ## Limitations

 - Commands must be explicitly whitelisted for security reasons, either with exact matches or using prefixes.